Seth0x41/Seth0x41/README.md

 # ⚡ About Me:

-I am a junior software engineer with a passion for mathematics and computer science .
+I am a software engineer with a passion for mathematics and computer science .
 I have a good background in web application security, and I am still actively involved in bug hunting and vulnerability research.
 However, my primary focus is now on software engineering, and I now enjoy building secure and high-quality software.

 ## 🌐 Socials: